Exploring the Different Types of Holter Monitors: Benefits and Uses

 A Holter monitor is a portable medical device that continuously monitors a person's heart activity, specifically their electrocardiogram (ECG or EKG).
 The device records the heart's electrical impulses over an extended period, typically 24 to 48 hours or longer.

 Many people confuse a holter monitor with an ECG machine, but it is usually a stationary or portable device used in healthcare facilities.
 It records a snapshot of the heart's electrical activity during a short testing period, usually a few minutes.
-Holter monitor helps healthcare professionals understand a patient's heart health along with other medical supplies and is a valuable tool in cardiology for improving patient care and treatment.
+Holter monitor helps healthcare professionals understand a patient's heart health along with other online medical supplies and is a valuable tool in cardiology for improving patient care and treatment.

 Types of Holter Monitors